 We believe all people deserve an equal chance and access to equal opportunities regardless of their race, gender identity, sexual orientation, religious and political beliefs.
 Indeed, all humans are born free and equal in dignity and in rights.
 Each person, if they are given equal opportunities and an equal chance can define their future, contribute positively to their society and change the world!

-To equip women and black Canadians with concrete tools to fight the barriers formed against them and contribute to building a society in which our communities, our women, our men, our youth and gender diverse people will have equal opportunities and chances by working closely with various departments, companies, organizations and Allies.
+To equip black Canadians with concrete tools to fight the barriers formed against them and contribute to building a society in which our communities, our women, our men, our youth and gender diverse people will have equal opportunities, chances and access to important/vital resources by working closely with various departments, companies, organizations and Allies.

 A Canadian society in which women, girls, men, boys and gender diverse people can have equal chances and opportunities.